MyBuzzTechnologies/WidgetKitObjCDelphi/README.md

 There are lots of things that could go wrong but if you follow the instructions, you should be ok.
 Below are the most common issues I found with advice on how to find a solution.

+### When trying to build my framework in XCode, I see CLang errors saying it can't find one or more modules which are there

+This is one of those generic errors telling you what the linker failed on, not what caused it.
+In this case, it likely means that you're referring to the -swift.h bridge file in another .h file of your project.

+The -swift file is a generated one.
+Because of this, it won't be available to the other header files depending on the build order.
+You can import it into the .m files, but not the .h files.

+You will need to restructure your code so you don't need the import in your .h file anymore.

 ### After doing everything above, my Delphi app crashes when opened

 This is most likely to be because the Framework (your custom one) can't be found by the app at runtime.